davidolivefarga/advent-of-code-2023/day1/README.md

 ## ✍🏼 Input

+In these puzzles we have a document consisting in several lines of text.

-A list of strings composed of numbers from 1 to 9 and lower-case letters.
+Each line of text can contain the numbers from 1 to 9 and lower-case letters.

 Example: